Sepremex/filament-translation-editor/README.md

 ## ❤️ Disclaimer

-> I wanted this to be clean, elegant, and Laravelish™️...
+> I wanted it clean and elegant...
-> But then Filament happened.
+> But Filament had other plans.
-> Route model binding?
-Poof.
-Resource-style pages?
-Nope.
-> So now we’re using custom pages.
-You’ll survive.
-I might refactor it one day...
+> So here we are — custom pages, magical readers, and zero database migrations.
+> You're welcome.

+Use it.
+Abuse it.
+Translate responsibly.
+Built with sarcasm and ❤️ by [Sepremex].

-Thanks for trying this out — made with 💖 by [Sepremex].
+### Thanks for trying this out

 ---

-## 🧪 Tests

-Coming soon!

 ## 📄 License

-MIT — use it, hack it, improve it.
+MIT — porque lo bueno se comparte, excepto la tóxica.